Dreams have been on my mind a lot lately.

 So what does this mean?
-We just succumb to the fact that our desires will never work out?
+Do we succumb to the fact that our desires will never work out?
 Just be on the wave of life being tossed to and fro?
 Give up because it’s too hard and we don’t even know for sure?
 Stop hoping and dreaming?

 God does have good plans for you.
 Plans that may not be what you thought, but plans that will utilize your unique talents and God-given desires in a way to glorify God.

-You’ve probably heard of the hollywood stars and their overnight success.
+You’ve probably heard of the Hollywood stars and their overnight success.
 It can be hard not to feel a little jealous of that, but it usually doesn’t happen that way with God.
-He’s way more concerned with our heart and our motives over if we make a name for ourself overnight or not.
+He’s way more concerned with our heart and our motives over if we make a name for ourselves overnight or not.

 “All a person’s ways seem pure to them, but motives are weighed by the Lord.”

 Have you ever had the wrong motives for something?
 We ask God for this new promotion at work because we say we want to be in a better position to reach more people when really we just want the new position title that would socially set us apart.
 We beg God to have our start-up business work because we just want to help people, but secretly deep down we just want to prove to all those people who doubted us that “yeah, I did become somebody.”